nurulrezki/Latent-Dirichlet-Allocation-Topic-Modelling/README.md

 Data that processed have annotation to positive and negative sentiment, you can annotate by manual annotation or using annotation tools ( i recommend doccano that you can find on GitHub)

 ipyb file include pre-processing data text.

+also, you can reach me on LinkedIn inkedin.com/in/nurul-rezki-170783205/